cybernuel2005/Cybersecurity-Portfolio/TryHackMe/Pre Security/Network Fundamental/ReadMe.md

 - Device dependency
 - Network disruption during changes

-To apply this concept practically, I completed a
+To apply this concept practically, I completed ways in which LAN topologies are vulnerable to breaking

 ### Note
 Bus topology is more cost-effective, followed by ring topology, and then star topology